Home

 Compostable options use PLA coatings instead of petroleum-based grease barriers.
 These boxes break down in commercial composting facilities within 90-180 days.
 The compostable option costs $0.18-0.30 more per unit but appeals to environmentally conscious customers common in the bakery market.

 Water-based inks and coatings reduce VOC emissions during production.
 While the environmental benefit occurs during manufacturing rather than at end-of-life, customers appreciate knowing their packaging was produced responsibly.
 This messaging works well in marketing materials and on social media.
-For related packaging needs, explore our cream boxes.

 Common Questions